-Agenda Item 7f

-River Tees Port Health Authority Service Plan 2019 to 2020
+Service Plan 2021 to 2022

-- To: River Tees Port Health Authority

-- Date: 7 June 2019

-- From: Corporate Director of Adults and Communities
+From: Corporate Director for Adults and Communities Decision Committee

-- Portfolio: River Tees Port Health Authority - Outcome: Public Health

-1.1 To present to River Tees Port Health Authority (RTPHA) the Service Delivery Plan for 2019/20.

-2.1 The Service Plan is reviewed and updated annually in accordance with the Framework Agreement on Official Feed and Food Controls by Local Authorities.

-3.1 The service plan ensures that national priorities and standards are addressed and delivered locally.
-It enables us to follow the principles of good regulation, focuses on key delivery outcomes and issues, and provides information to stakeholders, including businesses and consumers.

-5.1 Priorities will be established within the service plan and agreed by members.
+- 1.1 It is recommended that the River Tees Port Health Authority Service Plan 2021 is approved by members. - What part of the Corporate Plan does this report deliver and how, and what options have been considered? - 2.1 The service plan ensures that national priorities and standards are addressed and delivered locally.
+It enables us to follow the principles of good regulation, focuses on key delivery outcomes and issues, and provides information to stakeholders, including businesses and consumers. - 2.2 Priorities will be established within the service plan and agreed by members.
 Compliance with the service plan will be monitored and reported to Members.
-Any failure to satisfy the service standards will be acted upon and notified to members.

-6.1 There are no resource implications associated with this report.

-7.1 There are no equality and diversity issues as part of this report.

-8.1 There is no direct impact on the carbon footprint as a result of this report.

-9.1 Failure to establish an approved service plan will be considered by the Food Standards Agency as a failure to satisfy the framework standards.

-10.1 Failure to establish an approved service plan will be considered by the Food Standards Agency as a failure to satisfy the framework standards.
+Any failure to satisfy the service standards will be acted upon and notified to members. - 3 Who has been consulted and engaged? - 3.1 Senior Officers of the Riparian Authorities. - 4 What are the risks and resource implications? - 4.1 Failure to establish an approved service plan will be considered by the Food Standards Agency as a failure to satisfy the framework standards. - 5 Appendices and further information - 5.1 Appendix G River Tees Port Health Authority Service Plan 2021/22 - 6 Background papers - 6.1 No background papers other than published works were used in writing this report.

-11.1 There are no other options.

-12.1 That the River Tees Port Health Authority Service Plan be approved by members.

-13.1 Appendix G River Tees Port Health Authority Service Plan 2019/20

-- Name: Sue Ziolkowski - Address: River Tees Port Health Authority, Belmont House, Rectory Lane, Guisborough, TS14 7FD - Telephone: (01287) 612404 - Email: susan.ziolkowski@redcar-cleveland.gov.uk

-SERVICE PLAN 2019 - 2020 For approval June 2019
+SERVICE PLAN